 - fail2ban - for ban hackers and scriptkiddies;

-- nginx - basic load balancing and HTTPS termination;
+- nginx - the open source reverse proxy for basic load balancing and HTTPS termination;

 - Digital Ocean firewall - disable unused ports otherwise ssh port, 80 (http) and 443 (https).